-A Group Two Participant will be Exited at 18 months Period of Service, even if they are tracking toward an Outcome.
-These Outcomes will continue to track in the Department's IT Systems and where the requirements are met, Providers will be able to claim the Outcome.
-Post-placement Support must be provided to these Participants while they are tracking to an Outcome.
+Note: A Group Two Participant will be automatically Exited at 18 months Period of Service, even if they are tracking toward an Outcome.

+After a Participant is Exited, Outcomes will continue to track in the Department's IT Systems and where the requirements are met, Providers will be able to claim the Outcome.

+Post-placement Support must be provided to all Participants while they are tracking to an Outcome.